 >>Read more about the oldest republic in the world.

 The country of Liechtenstein is sandwiched between Switzerland and Austria.
-Its area is 61.78 square miles (160 square kilometers).
+Its area is 61.78 square miles (160 square kilometers), making it the fourth smallest country in Europe.
 It does not have a train station, but you can easily reach it by bus from the nearby train stations in Austria and Switzerland.
 It is one of only two countries in the world that is doubly landlocked, meaning it is surrounded by only other landlocked countries.
 Liechtenstein uses the Swiss Franc as its currency.
 It is the world’s largest producer of false teeth.

 >>Read Andy’s post about Liechtenstein beyond Vaduz.

 Malta is an island nation in the Mediterranean covering about 122 square miles (316 square kilometers) which is just a little smaller than the city of Atlanta.
+It’s the smallest country in the EU, and the fifth smallest country in Europe.
 It includes three inhibited islands, Malta, Gozo and Comino, plus a handful of uninhibited islands.
 It is south of Sicily, east of Tunisia, and north of Libya.
 Malta has two official languages, Maltese and English, and it gained independence from the UK in 1964.

 A friend of mine married a guy from Malta several years ago, and when they went back to Malta to have a church wedding there, she asked me to be in the wedding.
 I spent my time discovering Gozo, the secondary island that makes up the country of Malta, since that’s where he was from.
 I’d love to go back and see more of the country someday since I didn’t get to do much sightseeing.

 Andorra is a mountainous country in between France and Spain.
-It covers an area of 180.7 square miles (468 square kilometers) and its capital, Andorra la Vella, has the highest elevation of any European capital.
+This European country is slightly larger than Malta with an area of 180.7 square miles (468 square kilometers).
+It is the sixth smallest country in Europe, and its capital, Andorra la Vella, has the highest elevation of any European capital.
 The official language is Catalan, although Spanish and French are widely spoken as well.
 Andorra is mostly known for shopping due to its duty free status and skiing in the Pyrenees in the winter months.
 There are no airports or train stations, so to get there you either have to drive or take a bus.

 Andy and I made a short one night stop in Andorra last summer before continuing on to Barcelona.
 It was interesting to me that even in the touristy areas, signs were in Catalan, Spanish and French, but no English.
 Just like with Liechtenstein, we thought the country was much nicer outside of the capital city.